ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 <table class="tg">
 <thead>
   <tr>
     <th class="important"><b>Important!:</b> Do NOT import standalone followers (Inigo, Lucien, etc.) into Nether's Follower Framework.
 It will 100% break them.
-The notable exceptions to this are Auri, Sofia, and any of the Interesting NPCs followers.</th>
+The notable exceptions to this are Auri and any of the Interesting NPCs followers.</th>
   </tr>
 </thead>
 </table>